panduroab/book-reviews/2022/the_art_of_leadership.md

 ### 4. Biggest surprise
 Lots of great lessons in this book.
 The author have a lot of knowledge and experience in the tech management world.

 However, some chapters are hard to read.
-It seems to me that those chapters were writed for the pure joyment of the author.
+It seems to me that those chapters were write for the pure enjoyment of the author.
 Great management book, but I'm not a fan of the author's style.